 There are three key requirements to be licensed as a legal technician: education, examination, and experience.

-- Associate's Degree or higher in any subject
+- Have an associate's degree or higher in any subject

-- LLLT Core Curriculum: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school and that must include the following subjects
+- Complete the LLLT Core Curriculum: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school and that must include the following subjects:

 - Civil Procedure, minimum 8 credits

 - Interviewing and Investigation Techniques, minimum 3 credits